jchatel/quickmail-next-docs/email-accounts/buying-gmail-accounts-with-quickmail.md

 Go to **Email** → click on an email account to open the quick view → **Password / 2FA One-time Password**.

+**Note:** The 2FA one time code expires every 30 seconds, so you may need to refresh the page to display an updated code before logging in.

+There's an indicator how many seconds are left before it expires.

 ![screenshot](../images/010_file-AQPyT98Znu.png)

 ## How to Cancel Purchased Email Accounts?